Best of Kyrgyzstan Tour

 Felt making show in Central Asia

-Hotel Nomad Lodge 3*
+Hotel Nomad Lodge or similar

 Song Kul lake in Kyrgyzstan with yurts